Blotch3D/Blotch3D/README.md

 On your development machine ...

-1. Get the installer for the latest release of the MonoGame SDK from
-    <http://www.monogame.net/downloads/> and run it with the default
+1. Get the installer for the latest release of the MonoGame SDK for Visual Studio from <http://www.monogame.net/downloads/> and run it with the default settings.
-    settings.
 (Do NOT get the current development version nor a NuGet package.)

 2. Get the Blotch3D repository zip from
     <https://github.com/Blotch3D/Blotch3D> and unzip it.